Dry Socket: Symptoms, Causes, Prevention & Treatment

 It’s essential to follow your dentist’s post-operative instructions carefully to minimize the risk of developing dry socket after a tooth extraction.

-Complications Related To Dry Socket
+Complications of Dry Socket

 If you experience any persistent pain or discomfort after a tooth extraction, it’s essential to contact your dentist for proper diagnosis and treatment.
 They can evaluate the condition and provide appropriate measures to minimize the risk of complications.